‹ back to All Course Descriptions

 This course explores the special role of the lawyer as a leader in order to prepare prospective lawyers to understand, develop, and accept complex leadership roles.
 The course will examine the major theories of leadership, discuss the traits and qualities that make for good leaders, and reflect on important ethical issues for lawyers in their leadership roles.
 The course draws on the extensive body of leadership literature and will use case studies to emphasize fundamental principles of leadership and provide students with a larger historical awareness of the role of a lawyer as a leader.
 The ways in which leadership concepts lead to leadership actions will be explored in discussions with acknowledged lawyer-leaders who will share their reflections on the importance of the leadership provided by lawyers in various professional and community settings.

-Legal Scholarship for Equal Justice is a seminar offered jointly by the four Minnesota Law schools.
-The class meets at a different law school each year (Hamline in 2013) and is open to students from all four schools.
+Legal Scholarship for Equal Justice (called Equal Justice Applied Research at St. Thomas) is a seminar offered jointly by the four Minnesota Law schools.
+The class meets at a different law school each year (St. Thomas in 2014) and is open to students from all four schools.
 This class is not an internship, but rather a three-credit research course.

-During the class, students choose research topics from the LSEJ research topic list and work singly or insmall groups to produce research papers that advance equal justice.
-Classroom sessions focus on thedevelopment of project topics, research skills needed for equal justice issues, policy analysis and problem solving, working collaboratively, the role of the public interest lawyer, and additional topics of interest to the seminar participants.
+Students choose a research topic from the LSEJ research topic list or a topic of their own choosing that advances equal justice.
+Students must have an attorney supervisor and are encouraged to finalize their topic choice before the class convenes.
+Classroom sessions focus on the development of project topics, research skills needed for equal justice issues, policy analysis and problem solving, working collaboratively, the role of the public interest lawyer, and additional topics of interest to the seminar participants.
 Class members are linked with the attorneys whose legal issues generated their projects.
 These attorneys serve as "field contacts" to help supervise the project.

 Presents an overview of the legislative process through lectures, readings, speakers, and a series of drafting exercises.
 Covers a range of topics pertaining to legislative advocacy, including the legislative process, developing an effective legislative strategy, ethics in lobbying, effective representation of clients before the legislature, the role of the executive and judicial branches, and careers at the legislature.
 The motivation to actively participate in class sessions is critical to successful completion of the course.